 Click once on the map at the desired, ending point of interest (POI).
 NOTE: This position will be the end of your dronception mission where the drone is high and the camera is pointing straight down at gimbal pitch angle of -90 degrees.

 Move to (and click) where the first waypoint is to be located.
 NOTE: This position will be the start of your mission where the first photo will be taken relatively close to the ground.

 In the Ruler tool click on "Save".

-Select the desired units and direction of travel.
+Select the desired units.